 This letter is a response from the employer’s lawyer regarding an exit settlement proposal from us.
 They agree to an ex-gratia £30,000 payment with accrued holiday and pay in lieu of 4 weeks’ notice but do not agree to re-payment of 5 months’ salary at 75% rate.
-Instead they offered for a reference to be agreed with the client’s manager.
-This is a continuation of a series of letters regarding a grievance and subsequent settlement negotiations.
-Letter no.5 can be accessed here.
+Instead, they offered a reference to be agreed with the client’s manager.

 From: [Company Lawyer]